 According to AHIP, due to the enrollment changes for ESRD patients this year, CMS proposed to slightly increase the maximum annual limits for total out-of-pocket spending and cost-sharing for select inpatient services.

 CMS requires Medicare covers kidney transplant acquisition costs under the Cures Act.
 But CMS proposed to exclude these costs in the 2021 MA benchmark rates.
-CMS reported that data based on 2015 to 2017 indicates the average total spending for ESRD treatment was approximately $86,000 per member per year.
+CMS reported that based on data from 2015 to 2017, the average total spending for ESRD treatment was approximately $86,000 per member per year.